 Once your level gets better, you should consider evaluating your level in English!

-Make the most of your commute by listening to English lessons in your car or on the bus.
+Make the most of your commute by listening to english lessons online or from your cloud library in your car or on the bus.

 You can download MP3s and listen to them.
 It’s better to do this in the morning when you’re more alert.

 Today you don’t even really need to live near English speakers to hear them thanks to English-language radio stations!
 You can listen to podcasts!

 More and more cinemas around the world are showing films in their original language.
 Avoid the translation as often as you can.
 However, it might be weird to hear how some English-speaking actors actually sound if you’re used to their dubber.
 Why not use cinema to learn English.